bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-# Sending Access Tokens {#send-access-token}
+# Using Access Tokens {#use-access-token}

-The method used to send an access token depends on the value of the "proof" parameter in [the access token response](#response-token-single).
+The method the RC uses to send an access token to the RS depends on the value of the "proof" parameter in [the access token response](#response-token-single).

 If this value is "bearer", the access token is sent using the HTTP